guillem-net/eva-homelab/README.md

-# eva-homelab
-Linux &amp; infrastructure enthusiast.
-Building and maintaining self-hosted services, virtualization, and networking on enterprise hardware.
+Hi, I'm Guillem

+17-year-old Linux and infrastructure enthusiast from Catalonia, Spain.

+I operate a homelab called EVA, built on repurposed enterprise hardware.
+The project started on a second-generation Intel i5 system and evolved into a Debian-based server running virtualization, networking, storage, backup, and self-hosted services.

 # EVA